-Senate Bill 530 requires the FITNESSGRAM physical fitness assessment be administered to all students in grades 3-12.
-FITNESSGRAM is a health-related fitness assessment developed by The Cooper Institute for Aerobic research and is a research-based criterion referenced test.
+Senate Bill 530 requires the FitnessGram physical fitness assessment be administered to all students in grades 3-12.
+FitnessGram is a health-related fitness assessment developed by The Cooper Institute for Aerobic Research.

-- FITNESSGRAM establishes a baseline of a healthy fitness zone from which students can set goals and check their progress (non-competitive) to plan for lifelong physical activity and to maintain and improve their fitness level.
-Health-related fitness assessment measures students’ aerobic capacity, muscular strength/endurance, flexibility and body composition.
+- FitnessGram establishes a baseline of a healthy, non-competitive fitness zone from which students can plan for lifelong physical activity and maintain or improve their fitness level.

-- FITNESSGRAM provides recommended activity program options that will help students reach healthy fitness zones in those areas where they need to improve.
+- FitnessGram provides recommended activity program options to help students reach healthy fitness zones in those areas where they need to improve.

-- FITNESSGRAM does not place an emphasis on skill or sports-related fitness such as speed measured by an individual’s 40-yard dash time.
-It does not compare students to other students.
+- FitnessGram does not place an emphasis on skill or sports-related fitness, and it does not compare students to other students.

 When will the test be administered?

-Schools have a window period to give the testing.
-Testing will take place at your child's campus during the dates listed on the FITNESSGRAM Assessment Schedule.
+Schools are given a window to conduct testing.
+Testing will take place at your child's campus during the following dates listed on the FitnessGram Assessment Schedule.

-On your child’s test day, he/she should wear athletic shorts, a t-shirt, socks and tennis shoes underneath an appropriate warm-up suit (jacket and pants) or underneath standardized dress.
-Testing in warm-ups is permitted and your child may wear the warm-up suit the entire day.
-If your child forgets proper testing attire, he/she will proceed with the fitness test in standardized dress.
+On test day, students should wear athletic shorts, a T-shirt, socks and tennis shoes underneath an appropriate warm-up suit (jacket and pants) or underneath standardized dress.
+If students forget proper testing attire, they can proceed with the fitness test in standardized dress.